 - Beat the butter and sugar until light and creamy.
 Add the eggs, banana, vanilla, and sour cream and beat again.

 - Stir together the flour, cocoa powder, baking soda, and salt.
-Slowly mix the dry ingredients into the butter mixture.
+Slowly mix the dry ingredients into the butter mixture just until mixed together.

 - Add the mini chocolate chips and stir gently.
 Pour into the prepared pan.
-Bake for 60-65 minutes, or until a toothpick inserted in the center comes out mostly clean.
+Bake for 60-65 minutes, or until a toothpick inserted in the center comes out with moist crumbs on it.

 - Remove from the oven and let cool in the pan for 15 minutes, then flip the bread out of the pan and cool completely.